dynamsoft-docs/barcode-reader-docs/programming/javascript/api-reference/BarcodeReader/accessors.md

 ## sessionPassword

-Gets or sets the session password of the handshake code set in license tracking server.
+Get or set the session password used for authentication of the license (handshake code) associated with the application.
+[Learn more](https://www.dynamsoft.com/license-tracking/docs/about/terms.html?ver=latest#session-password) about session password in License Tracking Server 2.0.
+Set this API before calling [createInstance](methods/initialize-and-destroy.md#createInstance).

 ### get